We are all responsible for keeping our children safe around pools.

 All swimming pools and spas require a building approval to build and demolish.

-The only concession to avoid building approval and fencing requirements is for portable wading pools that are:
+The only concession to avoid building approval and fencing requirements is for portable wading pools that:

 If your pool or spa exceeds any of these it needs building approval, registration and pool fencing.

-For portable wading pool owners please refer to don’t duck out website for safety advice.
+For portable wading pool owners and those looking to buy please refer to don’t duck out website for safety advice.

 Swimming pool regulations involve different parts of the government.
 The below will assist with locating the required information.